SPIRIT HORSES

 SPIRIT ANIMALS

-Our other rescue companion animals whose bodies are no longer among us, but whose spirit live on forever.
+Our rescue companion animals whose bodies are no longer among us, but whose spirit live on forever.

 Trillium